-\ 1 troy ounce = 31.10348 grams
+1 troy ounce = 31.10348grams

 In February 2012, the Company released the results of a National Instrument 43-101 definitive feasibility study on the Eagle Gold Project.
-The feasibility study was prepared under the direction of Tetra Tech, Inc. ("Tetra Tech"),
+The feasibility study was prepared under the direction of Tetra Tech, Inc. ("Tetra Tech"), an industry leading, international engineering firm, supported by a globally recognized feasibility study team, all of whom were independent of the Company, including:

-- Merit Consultants International Inc. ("Merit"), responsible for the capital cost estimate ("CCE") and construction and project execution activities; - SRK Consulting (U.S.) Inc ("SRK"), responsible for the in-pit Mineral Resource; - BGC Engineering ("BGC"), responsible for geotechnical engineering pertaining to on-site infrastructure, waste rock storage area and pit slopes; - Kappes, Cassiday & Associates ("KCA"), responsible for metallurgy; and - Knight Piésold, responsible for water management.
+- Merit Consultants International Inc. ("Merit"), responsible for the capital cost estimate ("CCE") and construction and project execution activities; - SRK Consulting (U.S.) Inc ("SRK"), responsible for the in-pit Mineral Resource; - BGC Engineering ("BGC"), responsible for geotechnical engineering pertaining to on-site infrastructure, waste rock storage area and pit slopes; - Kappes, Cassiday& Associates ("KCA"), responsible for metallurgy; and - Knight Piésold, responsible for water management.